Little Rock

 HoopFest peaked in the mid-1990s with as many as 1,300 teams.

 "I really wanted to get out while we were still on top," Hansen said.
-"We've really had a nice run, and it's been fun.
-I just felt like it was time to shut her down."
+"We've really had a nice run, and it's been fun."

-"I could've," Hansen said.
-"But I took so much pride in the tournament.
+"I took so much pride in the tournament.
 It meant so much to me to make it a first-class event.
 I just don't know if anyone else would've taken the time I did.
 It was my baby, and everything about it was special to me.

 "I'd do things like schedule games around weddings, around SAT tests.
 I'm not sure it would've been as special to anyone else."

 "Bringing all those different types of people, from all different backgrounds, together was great," Hansen said.
 "It was amazing to me how well everyone got along.
-Just seeing that many people together, everyone having fun, that was great, and I'll miss it, I'm sure.
+Just seeing that many people together, everyone having fun, that was great.
+I'm sure.
 There was something neat about it, and it meant a lot to me."

 From Hoop-D-Do to Hoopfest, it was one great run